EdsonBueno/focus_detector/README.md

       onForegroundGained: () {
         logger.i(
           'Foreground Gained.'
-          '\nIt means the user switched back to your app or turned the ' 'device\'s screen back on while your widget is visible.', );
+          '\nIt means, for example, that the user switched back to your app or turned the ' 'device\'s screen back on while your widget was visible.', );
       },
       child: Container(),